 The Therapeutic Interventions for Psychosis Laboratory in the Department of Psychology at the University of Toronto invites applications for a full-time postdoctoral fellow to study mechanisms of functional impairment and outcomes of psychological treatments for psychosis.
 The successful candidate will work directly with Dr. Michael Best.
-The target start date for the position is September 1, 2020, although this date is flexible and could begin anytime in Fall 2020.
-The initial appointment will be for a term of one year with the possibility of renewal.
+The target start date for the position is January 1, 2021, although this date is flexible and could begin earlier.
+The initial appointment will be for a term of two years with the possibility of renewal.

 The normal hours of work shall be forty (40) hours per week for a full-time postdoctoral fellow (pro-rated for those holding a partial appointment) recognizing that the needs of the employee’s research and training and the needs of the supervisor’s research program may require flexibility in the performance of the employee’s duties and hours of work.

 This position represents a unique opportunity to examine outcomes from cognitive behavioural therapy and cognitive remediation interventions for individuals with schizophrenia-spectrum disorders.
 The selected applicant will be involved in delivering cognitive behavioural therapy and cognitive remediation as part of ongoing clinical trials.
 There will also be opportunity to join projects related to predicting rehospitalization among individuals with schizophrenia and to start new research projects.
 The Therapeutic Interventions for Psychosis Laboratory uses a variety of assessment techniques including electroencephalography (EEG), neuropsychological testing, structured clinical interviews, and functional role-plays to evaluate psychological therapies.